Coastal defence of colonial Chile: New roads

 In the last decades of the 18th century the Spanish set out to build roads between strategic places in the coast.
 One such road, Caicumeo, connected the "city-fort" of Ancud with Castro.
 Another large road was projected to connect Valdivia with the settlements at the northern shores of Chacao Channel providing a pathway for reciprocal military aid.
 On October 1788 the Governor of Valdivia Mariano Pusterla sent an expedition to traverse the Huilliche-ruled territories to reach Chiloé.
 The expedition preved successful and by February 1789 the men were back in Valdivia.
 Pusterla subsequently arranged to improve the path to Chiloé, in particularly to widen it at places where it was a narrow path along forests.
 In a parliament with local Cuncos and Huilliches Pusterla assured the opening of the path along there would not imply a reestablishment of the city of Osorno.
-However the transit along this road depended on the goodwill of the local tribes and on September 1792 Huilliches revolted against Spanish encroachment.
+However the transit along this road depended on the goodwill of the local tribes and in September 1792 Huilliches revolted against Spanish encroachment.